akpandey2973dev/SPSS-project/README.md

-NETFLIX CASE STUDY
-This case study is about netflix in which we analyse how much active/inactive userbase netflix has mad potential risk of losing active user we also analyse price nad availability of netflix in different regions of world
+This case study is about netflix in which we analyse how much active/inactive userbase netflix has mad potential risk of losing active user we also analyse price nad availability of netflix in different regions of world , We used IBM SPSS MODELER for analysing and created churn prediction model for identifying active and inactive user base of netflix and we analysed risk of loosing active userbase
-SOFTWARE USED
-We used IBM SPSS MODELER for analysing and created churn prediction model for identifying active and inactive user base of netflix and we analysed risk of loosing active userbase